 We are a preschool.
 Our daily schedule and curriculum is flexible to accomodate the different ages and stages of development of children.

-So, a good quality preschool needs to have, at the minimum, these three components for each student to: feel save, trust the caregiver and have fun.
+So, a good quality preschool needs to have, at the minimum, these three components for each student to: 1. feel safe 2. trust the caregiver and 3. have fun.
 Naturally to an untrained observer it might seem that all they do is play.
 But, they are learning while they play.
 It’s not a free for all, chaotic play that gets out of hand.
 It is a well organized thought-out routine of play that can have great impact on cognitive development.

 At Champion’s Choice, we provide a balance of child directed play, teacher directed activities and structured lessons.
 Teachers actively participate in the activities and play, conversing with the children.